byegor/byegor.github.io/_posts/2020-02-21-spring-dynamodb-async.md

 ## 4. Reactive REST Controller
 A simple controller with GET method for retrieving event by id and POST method for saving events in DynamoDB.
 We can do it in two ways - implement it with annotations or get rid of annotations and do it in functional way.
-There is no performance impact, in 99% cases it is absolutely based on individual preference what to use.
+There is no performance impact, in almost most cases it is absolutely based on individual preference what to use.

 ### 4.1 Annotated Controllers
 ```java
 @RestController